alexeichhorn/YouTubeKit/README.md

 # YouTubeKit

 This package allows to extract the direct video url or audio url for any YouTube video.
 This therefore allows to play YouTube videos in native UI components.

+It includes an optional [remote fallback](#remote-fallback) to ensure continued functionality even when YouTube updates their API, bridging the gap until you can update your app.

 **Disclaimer:** YouTubeKit is currently still a work in progress, so it might not work in all regions.

-The project was initially based on the [pytube project](https://github.com/pytube/pytube) (written in Python), but has since evolved more and more into its own standalone implementation.

 ## Compatibility
 It requires iOS 13, watchOS 6, tvOS 13 or macOS 10.15, since it's relying on the Swift 5.5 Concurrency module. visionOS is also supported.